 Outdoor Schefflera care differs somewhat from indoor plant maintenance.
 Plants can get bigger in the ground and may need supplemental support and nutrition as well as a regular watering schedule, but Schefflera plant care outside is low maintenance compared to many landscape plants.

 Choose a location with partial to full shade or even full sun when growing Schefflera plants outdoors.
-Incorporate plenty of well-rotted compost, leaf litter or other organic amendments.
+Incorporate plenty of well-rotted compost, leaf litter, or other organic amendments.
 Remember, in its native range the plant would be growing in the humus-rich soil that is nurtured by a constant supply of overstory leaves, animal droppings, and constant moisture.
-It is necessary to duplicate that rich soil as much as you can for best Schefflera growth.
+It is necessary to duplicate that rich soil as much as you can for the best Schefflera growth.

 Apparently, some Schefflera plants can tolerate zone 9b but will require a sheltered location, and in-ground plants may die back.
 In other zones, you can use Schefflera as an annual foliage plant or keep it in a container and move indoors if cold temperatures arrive.